 Fazer holds up ethical principles and standards in its own production and expects the same from its network of suppliers.
 In order to ensure a sustainable value chain from raw material production to finished products, Fazer selects its suppliers carefully and assesses each new supplier against the Group’s supplier requirements.
 These include both social and environmental criteria and are included in Fazer’s frame agreements.

 Fazer is using a tool for raw material risks which is helping us to identify the most important environmental and social responsibility risks for each raw material category.
 This analysis has complemented our sourcing process, already before specific targets were set to raw material categories, like cocoa and palm oil.

 Fazer Food Services, part of the Fazer Group, is the leading catering services expert in the Nordic countries and the Baltic countries.
 As an example of our operating model for raw material sourcing, the restaurants of the Fazer Food Services business have clear guidelines on which suppliers and products to use.
 Through assortment management, all the chosen raw materials in all product groups are linked to recipes used in the restaurants, and we continuously monitor how the assortments are followed.
 The operating model described also secures the safety of the food we serve our customers.

 Collaborating for traceability and transparency

 Our raw material sourcing is governed by food legislation.
-This means that we must be able to trace all raw materials that we use one step forward and one step back in the value chain – back to the supplier and to where the products are then sold.
+This means that we must be able to trace all the raw materials that we use one step forward and one step back in the value chain – back to the supplier and to where the products are sold.
 Collaboration with suppliers and other partners makes it possible to trace the origins even further.

 At Fazer Food Services we take a sample of every product and batch.
 The samples are kept for two weeks in case need arises to prove the hygienic quality of the product, for instance, if it is suspected that someone has fallen ill from the food.
-Deterioration of the quality of food can be caused by either bacteria or viruses.
+Deterioration of the quality of food can be caused either by bacteria or viruses.